-If water is a chronic problem in your basement and other solutions, such as diverting downspouts, building up foundation soil, and installing a curtain drain don’t correct the problem, you’ve got two main options: installing either an s or an exterior French footing drain.
+If water is a chronic problem in your basement and solutions such as diverting downspouts, building up foundation soil, and installing a curtain drain don’t correct the problem, you’ve got two main options: installing either an s or an exterior French footing drain.

 Both systems install next to your foundation footing.
 Neither is a DIY project, and each has advantages.
 Here’s what you need to know.